-Your baby may swallow air when he sucks from a bottle.
+Your baby may swallow air when he or she sucks from a bottle.
 This can cause gas pain.
-Burp your baby after every 2 to 3 ounces and again when he is finished eating.
-Your baby may spit up when he burps.
+Burp your baby after every 2 to 3 ounces and again when he or she is finished eating.
+Your baby may spit up when he or she burps.
 This is normal.
-Hold your baby in any of the following positions to help him burp:
+Hold your baby in any of the following positions to help him or her burp:

 - Hold your baby against your chest or shoulder.
-Support his bottom with one hand.
-Use your other hand to gently pat or rub his back.
+Support his or her bottom with one hand.
+Use your other hand to gently pat or rub his or her back.